 This one week block elective navigates the fintech competitive landscape and outlines corresponding management strategies for firms to deal with the fintech innovation.
 You will learn how new entrants to the financial sector devise entrepreneurial strategies to enhance the efficiency and effectiveness of traditional financial services by leveraging cutting edge technologies such as blockchain, Big Data and artificial intelligence (AI), as well as discussing how industry incumbents respond to the competition by integrating innovation at various levels such as technology licensing, joint venture, or merger and acquisition.

-The module is designed to introduce you to the issues raised by corporate mergers and acquisitions.
+The elective is designed to introduce you to the issues raised by corporate mergers, acquisitions and restructurings and acquaint you with theoretical and applied insights into the field.

 This elective examines the role of private equity financing as a type of financing, and the critical issues that the parties (investors, banks, managers, entrepreneurs/shareholders) involved in a transaction will face during the investment process and their negotiations.
 Topics covered include fundamental analysis, applications and models related to private equity professionals, management and the entrepreneurs.